blizzardfun/Biodiversity/README.md

  `/wfreq/<sample>` returns the value for washing frequency for the gauge chart

- The front end is built from HTML, Javascript, and Plotly with D3.
+ The front end is built from HTML, Javascript, and D3 with Plotly.
 The table displays all the meta data about the participant.
 A Plotly pie chart, bubble chart and washing frequency gauge display data for the selected sample number.

 ![dashboard.png](dashboard.png)